-- 91. Learn names.
-Everyone makes an effort to learn at least a few names. - 92.
-Set up a buddy system so students can contact each other about assignments and coursework. - 93.
-Find out about your students via questions on an index card. - 94.
-Take pictures of students (snapshots in small groups, mug shots) and post in classroom, office, or lab. - 95.
-Arrange helping trios of students to assist each other in learning and growing. - 96.
-Form small groups for getting acquainted; mix and form new groups several times. - 97.
-Assign a team project early in the semester and provide time to work with team during class time. - 98.
-Help students form study groups to operate outside the classroom. - 99.
+- 1. Learn names.
+Everyone makes an effort to learn at least a few names. - 2.
+Set up a buddy system so students can contact each other about assignments and coursework. - 3.
+Find out about your students via questions on an index card. - 4.
+Use the class photo roster to familiarize yourself with the class.

+- 6. Form small groups for getting acquainted; mix and form new groups several times. - 7.
+Assign a team project early in the semester and provide time to work with team during class time. - 8.
+Help students form study groups to operate outside the classroom. - 9.
 Solicit suggestions from students for outside resources and guest speakers on course topics.